microsoft/promptflow/docs/how-to-guides/tracing/trace-ui.md

 This is an experimental feature, and may change at any time.
 Learn [more](../faq.md#stable-vs-experimental).
 :::

 Prompt flow provides several trace toolkits in `promptflow-devkit`.
-This page will introduce trace UI, where user can better capture and visualize the internal execution details for all flows:

-- For `DAG flow`, user can track and visualize node level inputs/outputs of flow execution, it provides critical insights for developer to understand the internal details of execution.
+This page will introduce trace UI, where user can better capture and visualize the internal execution details for flows.
+With trace UI, user can track and visualize flow execution, which provides critical insights for developer to understand the internal details of execution.
-- For `Flex flow` developers, who might use different frameworks (langchain, semantic kernel, OpenAI, kinds of agents) to create LLM based applications, prompt flow allow user to instrument their code in a [OpenTelemetry](https://opentelemetry.io/) compatible way, and visualize using UI provided by promptflow devkit.

 ## Overview